robin-vjc/nsopy/README.md

 ### Contributing

-Pull requests are very welcome.
+Contributions and pull requests are very much welcome.
 The [TODO](TODO.txt) contains a number of tasks whose completion would be helpful.